dotchetter/CoronaBot/readme.md

-This is a Discord bot-project for my college classmates.
-I thought it could be a cool feature to have a bot tell us all in the class server where we're supposed to be, every morning or every night before.
-Haven't really decided yet.

-The idea is to parse a subscribed calendar and get the name of the classroom and the time of class, then give us this data in the server.
+The Rob Bot project is a chat bot, specifically written to be of assistance for me and my college mates.

+The initial purpose was to inform us in the chat every morning which classroom we were seated in for the day.
+However this quickly opened up my eyes as to just how much the bot could actually do for us.
+Reminders, automatic messages on schedule, scraping the lunch menu site, Google Custom Search integration etcetera.

+The project has now grown in to a full-blown assistant for our class and it keeps on growing.
+Want to contribute?
+Send a PR or ask about collaboration.
+The more the merrier!